-When it comes to mixing and mastering, the ability to use an audio compressor effectively is like the ability to walk.
+When it comes to mixing and mastering, using Audio Compression effectively is like the ability to walk.
 It’s just something you are going to have to do all the time.
 Many of us have a good grasp of what an audio compressor is for and why we should use one, even if we don’t fully understand everything that is going on.
-For those of you who are still a bit lost or have no idea at all, this article will act as compression parameters 101.
+For those of you who are still a bit lost or have no idea at all, this article will act as the audio compression parameters 101.
 Let’s jump straight in!

 Probably one of the most important parameters of any audio compressor.
 The threshold is used to determine the point at which compression is engaged.
 For example, let’s say we have our threshold set to -12dB.
 This means that any signal that exceeds -12dB will be affected by our compressor.
 Equally, any signal that is under -12dB will be deemed too quiet and thus not affected.